[Study Results] 20 Most Common Small Business Website Mistakes

 Too many links in navigation

 If your website was a city and your website visitors were tourists, navigation would be the direction signs.
 And if direction signs in a city are confusing, the tourists won’t visit many places and leave soon for another city where the major cares more about his guests.

-Your website navigation need to be descriptive, scannable and intuitive.
-But when you use 10 navigation labels, or labels that are too wordy or unclear, you have a problem.
+Your website navigation needs to be descriptive, scannable and intuitive.
+But when you use 10 navigation labels or labels that are too wordy or unclear, you have a problem.

 How to make your navigation more concise